levibostian/semantic-release-precheck/README.md

 It's invalid because `@semantic-release/npm` exists *both* inside of `semantic-release-precheck` and outside of it.

-*Note:* you can specify a version of the plugin you would like to have installed.
-Example: `@semantic-release/npm@8.2.1`.
-By default, `@latest` is used.
+*Note:* You must have the deployment plugin installed with npm before running your deployment.

 There is an `options` object inside of `deploy-plugin`.
 This object will be provided to the `deploy-plugin` during execution.
 This means that any option that the `deploy-module` supports can go into this object.